gto76/python-cheatsheet/README.md

 <str> = os.popen('<shell_command>').read()
 ```

-#### Sends '1 + 1' to the calculator and captures its output:
+#### Sends '1 + 1' to the basic calculator and captures its output:
 ```python
 >>> from subprocess import run
 >>> run('bc', input='1 + 1\n', capture_output=True, encoding='utf-8')
 CompletedProcess(args='bc', returncode=0, stdout='2\n', stderr='')
 ```

-#### Sends test.in to the calculator running in standard mode and saves its output to test.out:
+#### Sends test.in to the basic calculator running in standard mode and saves its output to test.out:
 ```python
 >>> from shlex import split
 >>> os.popen('echo 1 + 1 > test.in')